lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 A query given below will retrieve the coordinates, DIA object identifier, CCD visit identifier, band, and forced difference-image flux and its error for all rows of the ``ForcedSourceOnDiaObjects`` table which are associated with the ``diaObject`` of interest, for i-band visits only.
-It also retrieves the exposure time midpoint modified julian date for all visits by joining to the ``CcdVisit`` table.
+Again, the exposure time midpoint modified julian date for all visits is extracted by joining to the ``CcdVisit`` table.

 .. code-block:: SQL